hyperledger/identus-docs/documentation/docs/concepts/multi-tenancy.md

 ### Tenant

-A Tenant is a logical entity that represents an organization or a group of users within the PRISM platform.
+A Tenant is a logical entity representing an organization or a group of users within the PRISM platform.
-Each tenant is represented by an Entity, which is the primary entity for managing and interacting with the tenant's digital assets.
+Each tenant is represented by an Entity, the primary entity for managing and interacting with the tenant's digital assets.

 ### Wallet